What Might Have Been: Fredericksburg, Virginia

 Knowing the seller was more motivated by price than preservation, the Trust chose to approach with a flanking maneuver rather than a frontal assault.
 Instead of making direct contact, officials contacted Tricord Homes, the local developer that had partnered with the Trust in the protection of the First Day at Chancellorsville property the year before, to see if the company might be willing to assist in the process.
 Tricord negotiated with the landowner on the Trust’s behalf, placing the property under contract for $12 million and turning the land over to preservationists.

-Next began the hard work of paying for land, which was aided by a loan package from SunTrust Bank, a $1 million pledge from the Central Virginia Battlefields Trust (CVBT) — a monumental sum for a group of its size — and $4.3 million raised from the sale of Virginia Land Preservation Tax Credits.
+Next began the hard work of paying for land, which was aided by a loan package from SunTrust Bank (now Truist), a $1 million pledge from the Central Virginia Battlefields Trust (CVBT) — a monumental sum for a group of its size — and $4.3 million raised from the sale of Virginia Land Preservation Tax Credits.
 In October 2006, during the formal opening of the Slaughter Pen Farm site, the Department of the Interior announced a $2 million matching grant from the federal American Battlefield Protection Program (ABPP) — a sum that remains among the largest awards in ABPP history.
 The Commonwealth of Virginia also contributed $300,000 toward the project.

 At the close of 2016, the Trust protected a 25-acre property nearby that the county had approved for construction of 98 townhomes.
 Instead, after negotiations with the Trust, a local real estate developer agreed to a price discounted some $1.14 million from the property’s $2.59 million appraised value.
 The purchase was funded by a $100,000 grant from the Virginia Battlefield Preservation Fund and $1.2 million from the National Park Service’s American Battlefield Protection Program — the former secured by CVBT — plus contributions from thousands of individual Trust members.